MattStypa/blego/README.md

 Macros use [Handlebars.js helpers](https://handlebarsjs.com/#helpers).
 Visit [https://handlebarsjs.com/#helpers](https://handlebarsjs.com/#helpers) to learn more.

 ## Static files
 Not all files used by a website are dynamically generated.
-Move your static files like images, CSS, etc. to the `static` directory and Blego will automatically copy them to the `dist` directory when building.
+Put your static files like images, CSS, etc. in the `static` directory and Blego will automatically copy them to the `dist` directory when building.

 ## Data
-Blego creates data Stores by parsing variety of files from the `data` directory.
+Blego creates data Stores by parsing files from the `data` directory.

 First tier subdirectories represent the Store name while the remaining file path represents the Record key.
-File extensions are omitted from the Record key.
+File extension is omitted from the Record key.

 ```
 .